Lollynixt/SSC/README.md

 # SSC (Stellaris Structure Calculator)
-I'm tired of not know what's happening to my Empire's Economy.
+I'm tired of not knowing what's happening to my Empire's Economy.
 And I'm too tired to use my brain.

 This is a WIP that started on an Google Sheets workbook.
 But it couldn't handle/have the formulas I needed to use.
 Hence this.